univention/univention-corporate-server/doc/release-notes/index.rst

-* The program :program:`univention-keycloak` was added to support the new App :guilabel:`Keycloak`, which can be installed from the :guilabel:`App Center` to provide Single Sign On.
+* The program :program:`univention-keycloak` was added to support the new App :guilabel:`Keycloak`, which can be installed from the :guilabel:`App Center` to provide :guilabel:`Single Sign On`.

 * This |UCSUCS| release is based on Debian 10.13 Buster.